amolc/angular-socket-io-seed/README.md

 For more information on AngularJS please check out http://angularjs.org/ For more on Express and Jade, http://expressjs.com/ and http://jade-lang.com/ are your friends.

+## Notes By Amol

+We need to make changes from the jade engine to a simple angular engine

+Commit to test